 The PLEACS working group has finalized a set of minimum standards for the content of plain language summaries.
-This version of the standards is under consideration by the PLEACS co-ordinating team to ensure that the standards can be easily implemented by Cochrane authors.
-For more information about the background of the project, please click here.
+This version of the standards has been distributed to Cochrane authors and editors for implementation in all new reviews.

 The standards completed a consultation process in August 2013.
 Members of The Collaboration were invited to provide comments on each of the standards and to state whether they agreed or disagreed with status (mandatory or highly desirable) of each standard.
 Twenty-three sets of comments were received.
 Those comments were submitted by 17 entities; including 15 CRGs, one field and one Centre; and 5 individuals.Consumers from CCNet were specifically invited to comment.

 All feedback was combined into a single document for the PLEACS working group to consider.
 Action items to amend the standards were discussed by PLEACS working group and implemented by the co-convenors.